-Keywords: chaos, chaotic system, synchronization, masking Discipline: Mechatronics Engineering
+Keywords: chaos, chaotic system, synchronization, masking

+Discipline: Mechatronics Engineering

 Synchronization is a model that occurs when large number of individuals act or do work together in the same time.
 Synchronization process appears in different systems and application like oscillators in mechanical systems and chaotic systems.
 Chaotic systems are a type of nonlinear systems which show unpredictable and complex behavior than other systems.
 The applications of chaos and chaotic system are available in many areas like management, economic and secure transformation.
 Chaotic systems can used for masking data through synchronizing process.
 Chaotic systems are very sensitive to their initial condition which is the important feature of a chaotic system.
 So, applying synchronization in chaotic system for secure transforming of analog signal in different applications and especially in industrial applications can be achieved.
+By this process, a simple way of masking analog signal in some industrial applications can be achieved.
 In this article, a simulated system for masking an analog signal through synchronization process is proposed.
 The method and system design ways are shown and analyzed with an example using Diffusion less Lorenz chaotic system.
 It was clear from the results that the original signal and the signal at the receiver were same.